-One significant sign that you need to replace your filter cartridge is your cartridge looking crushed.
+One significant sign that you need to replace your filter cartridge is your cartridge looks crushed.
 This can typically happen during a big collapse of your cartridge’s inner core.
-The part of the cartridge that supports the filtering pleats called the reinforcement cage is supposed to maintain its shape and hold the filter up.
-If that reinforcement cage fails, the filter cartridge will effectively deflate and end up looking like a crumpled tin cup or crushed beer can.
+The part of the cartridge that supports the filtering pleats, called the reinforcement cage, is supposed to maintain its shape and hold the filter up.
+If that reinforcement cage fails, the filter cartridge will effectively deflate and look like a crumpled tin cup or crushed beer can.

 If you notice that your cartridge looks crushed, this is a sign to replace it.
-To avoid it happening again, make sure to purchase the proper size cartridge for your pool.
+To avoid it happening again, purchase the proper size cartridge for your pool.
 One that is too small will likely become crushed again.

 The End Caps Are Cracked

-If these plastic pieces begin to crack or deteriorate in any way, the integrity of your pool’s filtering process will become compromised by chipping pieces of plastic.
+If these plastic pieces begin to crack or deteriorate, the integrity of your pool’s filtering process will become compromised by chipping pieces of plastic.